-I'm a research assistant and PhD student at the Imperial College London Centre for Cryptocurrency Research and Engineering.
-My research focuses on trustless and scalable cross-chain communication protocols under the supervision of Professor William Knottenbelt and Dr Arthur Gervais, funded by Blockchain (GB) Ltd.
+I'm a PhD student at the Imperial College London Centre for Cryptocurrency Research and Engineering.
+My research focuses on trustless and scalable cross-chain communication protocols under the supervision of Professor William Knottenbelt and Dr Arthur Gervais.

 Multisignatures for Cryptocurrency-Backed Tokens (Poster), 2nd International Workshop on Cryptocurrencies and Blockchain Technology - CBT'18, Barcelona, Spain, September 2018.
 Slides

 Revisiting Near Blocks for PoW Blockchains (Lightning Talk), Summer Research Institute - École polytechnique fédérale de Lausanne, Lausanne, June 2018.
 Slides

 Blockchain Interoperability (Lightning Talk), Dagstuhl Seminar 18152, Blockchains, Smart Contracts and Future Applications, Dagstuhl, Germany, April 2018.
 Slides

 et al., 2018, Committing to Quantum Resistance: A Slow Defence for Bitcoin against a Fast Quantum Computing Attack, Royal Society Open Science, ISSN:2054-5703

 et al., 2019, XCLAIM: trustless, interoperable, cryptocurrency-backed assets, 40th IEEE Symposium on Security and Privacy (IEEE S&P 2019), IEEE, Pages:193-210, ISSN:2375-1207